Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run

-\begin{sciabstract} The aim of this paper is to estimate short-term forecasts of the US GDP components by expenditure approach sooner than they are officially released by the national institutions of statistics.
-For this reason, nowcasts along with 1- and 2-quarter forecasts are estimated by using available monthly information, officially released with a considerably smaller delay.
-The high-dimensionality problem of the monthly dataset used is solved by assuming sparse structures for the choice of leading indicators, capable of adequately explaining the dynamics of the GDP components.
-Variable selection and the estimation of the forecasts is performed by using the LASSO method, together with some of its popular modifications.
-Additionally, a modification of the LASSO is proposed, combining the methods of LASSO and principal components, in order to further improve the forecasting performance.
-Forecast accuracy of the models is evaluated by conducting pseudo-real-time forecasting exercises for four components of the GDP over the sample of 2005-2015, and compared with the benchmark ARMA models.
-The main results suggest that LASSO is able to outperform ARMA models when forecasting the GDP components and to identify leading explanatory variables.
-The proposed modification of the LASSO in some cases show further improvement in forecast accuracy. \end{sciabstract}
+\begin{sciabstract} This paper aims to examine the use of sparse methods to forecast the real, in the chain-linked volume sense, expenditure components of the US and EU GDP in the short-run sooner than the national institutions of statistics officially release the data.
+We estimate current quarter nowcasts along with 1- and 2-quarter forecasts by bridging quarterly data with available monthly information announced with a much smaller delay.
+We solve the high-dimensionality problem of the monthly dataset by assuming sparse structures of leading indicators, capable of adequately explaining the dynamics of analyzed data.
+For variable selection and estimation of the forecasts, we use the sparse methods – LASSO together with its recent modifications.
+We propose an adjustment that combines LASSO cases with principal components analysis that deemed to improve the forecasting performance.
+We evaluate forecasting performance conducting pseudo-real-time experiments for gross fixed capital formation, private consumption, imports and exports over the sample of 2005-2019, compared with benchmark ARMA and factor models.
+The main results suggest that sparse methods can outperform the benchmarks and to identify reasonable subsets of explanatory variables.
+The proposed LASSO-PC modification show further improvement in forecast accuracy.